 We focused on animal classification, adaptations, insects, and animals preparing for winter.
 We began by finding out about The six major groups of animals and their characteristics.
 Our study of insects included observing the life cycle, anatomy, and behavior of ants, ladybugs, and butterflies.
 Next we began our study of animals and their winter challenges.
 We learned how local animals hibernate, migrate, or adapt to survive the mountain winters.
 We will finish the semester with a unit on wool.
 From sheep to sweater, the children will learn how wool is made into sweaters and rugs.
 The First Graders will experience carding, dyeing, spinning, and weaving wool from local sheep.

 First Graders have one semester of French and one semester of Spanish language study.
 The emphasis is on speaking and listening.
 Students build their vocabulary base through a variety of hands-on activities.
 Topics include: animals, numbers, colors, shapes holidays, and common phrases.
 First Graders begin their study of culture by becoming familiar with important holidays.

 As they become more confident in their skills, First Graders find more ways than ever to bring their creative ideas to life.
 Art, music, drama, and technology classes offer plenty of opportunities for guided explorations of different modes of expression.
 For most of these classes, children walk with their teacher to the arts buildings by the ponds.

 First Graders work with texture, line, shapes, colors, and patterns in a variety of projects.
 They are introduced to water color and direct observation drawing.
-They develop their understanding of 3D by making penguins in conjunction with a science unit and work with older students to create props and costumes for the All-School Play.
+They develop their understanding of 3D by making penguins in conjunction with a science unit.

 From the report card course description, fall semester: